kangalio/discord-art-bot/README.md

 - `$art 20 square`
 - `$art 100 outputimage circle`
 - `$art 50 food`

+## Note
+This bot has an intentional rate-limit of one message per 1.5 seconds.
+This was done in order to not abuse the Discord bot API, and also to get the bot approved on [top.gg](https://top.gg).

 ## Examples
 <img src="https://imgur.com/HVCjtmx.png" width=33%><img src="https://imgur.com/Ci0BSr5.png" width=33%><img src="https://imgur.com/Gpzajqr.png" width=33%>